fedimint/fedimint.org/docs/GettingStarted/01-Why-Fedimint.md

 Ideally bitcoiners should run their own nodes and custody their own funds.

-Many people find the technical challenges of running their own nodes and holding their own funds through recovery phrase management prohibitively difficult, and opt into trusting a third party custodian like exchanges or custodial wallets.
+Many people find the technical challenges of running their own nodes and holding their own funds through recovery phrase (aka seed phrase) management prohibitively difficult, and opt into trusting a third party custodian like exchanges or custodial wallets.

 These users sacrifice their privacy and security in favor of speed and convenience.
 This represents a systemic risk to the bitcoin network as large quantities of bitcoin are aggregated into single custodians.